NFL playoffs: Top-seeded Chiefs, Eagles handle business

 Swiatek, Gauff lose at Australian Open; Korda in 1st Slam QF

 MELBOURNE, Australia (AP) — Wimbledon champion Elena Rybakina has eliminated No. 1-ranked Iga Swiatek and 2017 French Open champion Jelena Ostapenko has defeated Coco Gauff in the Australian Open’s fourth round.
 The 22nd-seeded Rybakina used her big serving to unsettle Swiatek and got the better of their baseline exchanges to win 6-4, 6-4 in about 1 1/2 hours.
 Swiatek is a three-time major champion.
 Ostapenko beat Gauff 7-5, 6-3.
 Rybakina and Ostapenko will now face each other.
-Jessica Pegula takes on two-time Australian Open champion Victoria Azarenka in another quarterfinal.
+Jessica Pegula also made it to the women’s quarterfinals with a win Sunday.
 Sebastian Korda and Karen Khachanov set up a meeting in the men’s quarterfinals, while Stefanos Tsitsipas will face Jiri Lehecka.

 Ed Reed leaves Bethune-Cookman after contract falls through